uccser/verto/docs/source/processors/scratch.rst

 Accessing Scratch image data
 ***************************************

-When Kordac encounters a code block with the Scratch language (see example above), it doesn't not generate the image but saves the enclosed text and hash of the text in the ``required_files`` attribute under the key ``scratch_images``.
+When Verto encounters a code block with the Scratch language (see example above), it doesn't not generate the image but saves the enclosed text and hash of the text in the ``required_files`` attribute under the key ``scratch_images``.